 Typically, yes.
 HOA fees rise due to simple inflation or if the HOA wants to fund renovations or new projects.
 Even if you oppose these new expenses, you’ll still have to pay the increased fees.

 One way to get an idea of how your HOA fees might go up is to ask for a history of the HOA fee changes before you even move in.
 Many HOAs also schedule their HOA fee increases three to five years in advance, which they’ll share with you upon request.
 Make sure you do this research when you’re calculating your long term budget.

 What If I Don’t Pay My HOA Fees?

 Penalties can be strict.
 You could be fined, taken to court by the HOA, or they could even place a lien on your property.
 In some cases, the HOA could even foreclose on your property for nonpayment.

 That depends on how much they are and what you’re getting for that money.
 Generally, they’re a fair price to pay for not having to worry about maintenance or upkeep, but always do your research to make sure you’re getting a fair deal.
 Nothing can sour that “new condo” honeymoon period like finding out that people in the building down the street pay half the HOA fees but have twice the amenities.

 Finding the right condo for your budget and your tastes is never easy; partnering with a great local real estate agent can make things far easier.
 They’ll have a deep, instinctive knowledge of the local market, and will be able to advise you on everything from typical HOA fees for your area to which buildings have the best amenities.

 Clever Partner Agents are top performers in their markets and come from top brands and brokerages.
 They're experts in finding you the best price on your dream home or condo, but the savings don't end there.
-Eligible buyers may also receive Clever Cash Back - a check valued at 0.5% of the purchase price that's all yours, no matter how you want to spend it.
+Eligible buyers may also receive Clever Cash Back - a check that's all yours, no matter how you want to spend it.